 Today, these are outdated and no longer used and Windows 10 doesn’t like them at all (like no other end users did back when they were popular).

 Unfortunately, if you have a game that uses SafeDisc or SecuROM DRM, things are a little bit more complicated if you want to make them compatible with Windows 10.

-If you really like the game and nothing works, you can try buying them again on Steam or GoG if they are available.
-Chances are that they’ll also be very cheap if they have been released several years ago.
+If you really like the game and nothing works, you can try buying them again on Steam or GoG if they are still available.
+Chances are that they’ll also be very cheap if they have been released a couple decades ago.

 How to Run a Virtual Machine on Windows 10

 Windows 10 decided to completely dump the possibility to easily run a virtual Windows XP copy from the OS itself, but this doesn’t mean that it’s not doable.

 You can download and install a virtual machine software like Virtual Box (which is free to use) which allows you to install Windows XP, for example (or any other operating system) and run that older operating system within Windows 10, making all programs and games that require the older OS run flawlessly.

 Of course, you also need a valid Windows XP license in order to install it – so have this in mind as the virtual machine itself doesn’t come with Windows XP or any other operating system pre-installed.